davy7125/polyphone/en/tutorials/create-a-synthesizer-with-raspberry-pi.md

 ### Installing Debian

 One of the first steps to be taken when receiving a Raspberry Pi is to install **Debian** on a micro SD card.
-You can easily find instructions on the Internet, for example [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system).
+You can easily find instructions on the Internet, for example <a href="https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system" target="_blank">here</a>.

 Once the micro SD card has been prepared, you can insert it into the slot provided in the Raspberry Pi.
 Then connect the power supply, monitor, mouse and keyboard, and your computer is ready to go!